jzohrab/practicing-guitar/docs/part-4-examples/bach-prelude-in-c-major-BWV-846.rst

 .. note::

-   All tunings here are drop-D; i.e., detune the lower E by a whole step.
+   All tunings here are drop-D; i.e., tune the lower E down a whole step.

 I started with the last two measures: